 Because the amount of 7(i) monies CIRI and the other corporations have to distribute in any given year depends on their resource revenue activities for that year, it is not possible to predict 7(i) amounts.
 Since the 7(j) amounts depends on the 7(i) payment amounts, the same is true about the resource revenue payments CIRI makes to its at-large shareholders and village corporations.

 The yearly amount of CIRI’s resource revenue distribution is calculated shortly after CIRI’s annual audited financial statements for the prior year are approved.
-Once calculated, the amounts are immediately announced to shareholders via this website, the CIRI newsletter and the dividend hotline (263-5100 or 1-800-764-2435), with the actual distribution made shortly thereafter--usually within the first two weeks of April.
-Resource revenue payments are not dividends or investment income, and represent taxable income to shareholders.
+Once calculated, the amounts are immediately announced to shareholders via this website, the CIRI newsletter and the dividend hotline (907-263-5100 or 1-800-764-2435), with the actual distribution made shortly thereafter.
+As required by the Alaska Native Claims Settlement Act, or ANCSA, resource revenue payments associated with at-large shares are paid directly to the shareholder, while resource revenue payments associated with village class shares are paid directly to the underlying village corporation.
+Resource revenue payments are made in accordance with Section 7 (j) of ANCSA, which directs the sharing of resource revenues among the twelve regional corporations within the state of Alaska.